electric-eloquence/fepper/README.md

 New UI customizations will not be picked up simply by restarting Fepper.

-The UI exposes these tasks for extension purposes:
+The UI exposes these additional tasks:

 * `fp ui:build` - Build the patterns and output them to the public directory
 * `fp ui:clean` - Delete all patterns in the public directory